Minestom/minestom.net/docs/feature/adventure.md

 Another difference between the old chat API and Adventure is that you cannot use colors inside a string to create messages.
 In the old API you could do `ChatColor.RED + "some text"`.
 This is not possible with Adventure as it does not properly represent how text is stored in Minecraft.
 Instead, you can set the style of components using the methods found in the `Component` class, such as `Component.text(String, TextColor)`, or by setting the style using the `Style` method.

-Adventure also splits the old API's `ChatColor` class into classes for `TextColor` and `TextDecoration`. `TextDecoration` can also be negated, meaning you can remove styles from nested components whilst not impacting components that may follow this one.
+Adventure also splits the old APIs `ChatColor` class into classes for `TextColor` and `TextDecoration`. `TextDecoration` can also be negated, meaning you can remove styles from nested components whilst not impacting components that may follow this one.
 The old `ChatColor` class has been deprecated and replaced with new classes for `Color` and `DyeColor` across the Minestom codebase.
 Both of these implement `RgbLike` and can be used to color Adventure components.

 Hover and click events can be added to any `Component` using `.hoverEvent()` and `.clickEvent`.
 Instead of using `ChatHoverEvent.showItem(ItemStack)` you can instead put an `ItemStack` directly into the argument of a hover event.
 For example, in the old chat API you would do: